aws-samples/aws-end-to-end-iot-amplify-demo/README.md

   3. Build a web application in the cloud using AWS Amplify that bidirectionally communciates with your ESP32
   4. Apply this basic messaging application to fit your needs

 By following this tutorial, you will setup the below architecture.
 This will make more sense as we go along.

+**Note: IMPORTANT** This is a demo only.
+This is not to be used in a production environment as-is.
+Please use this to learn and for helping build a demo or PoC only.

 ![AWS End-To-End IoT Web Application](https://github.com/aws-samples/aws-end-to-end-iot-amplify-demo/blob/master/iot_pictures/ProjectArch3.png)